egoist/poi.js.org/docs/README.md

 ### Polyfills

 By default Poi does not polyfill anything!
-So you need to import required polyfills at the top of your app entry, let's include the polyfills we need at `src/polyfills.js`:
+So you need to import required polyfills, let's include the polyfills we need at `src/polyfills.js` first:

 ```js
 Object.assign = require('object-assign')